open-telemetry/opentelemetry-configuration/schema-docs.md

       "additionalProperties": false,
       "properties": {
         "endpoint": {
-          "description": "Configure endpoint.\n If omitted or null, http://localhost:4317 is used.", "type": [
+          "description": "Configure endpoint, including the signal specific path.\n If omitted or null, the http://localhost:4318/v1/{signal} (where signal is 'traces', 'logs', or 'metrics') is used.", "type": [
             "string",
             "null"